 This factsheet explores what business partnering is and how it works, both as a model and a mindset.
-It covers the roots of business partnering, the role of the business partner, and the original business partnering model.
-It also offers guidance on implementing business partnering and how it can help businesses shape positive change to people, performance and business practices.
+It covers the evolution of business partnering, and the original business partnering model.
+It also offers guidance on implementing business partnering and how it can help organisations shape positive change to support people, performance, and business practices.

-This factsheet was last updated by Steve George: Digital Learning Portfolio Manager, HR and Employment Law, CIPD
+This factsheet was last updated by Samantha Coogan, Learning Content Manager (HR & Law), CIPD